-The 5 star g hotel in Galway is located in the west of Ireland, a city bursting with life, energy and vitality.
-Steeped in history and tradition as well as the home of many medical deivce companies and technology start ups, Galway is know as the arts capital of Ireland.
-The exuberant spirit of Galway has been captured in the g Hotel in Galway City.
-Overlooking Lough Atalia, the 5 star Galway hotel offers luxury, convenience, award winning cuisine and spa and complimentary parking and wi-fi.
+The 5-star g Hotel in Galway is located in the west of Ireland, a city bursting with life, energy and vitality.
+Steeped in history and tradition, Galway is known as the arts capital of Ireland.
+The exuberant spirit of Galway has been captured in the g Hotel.
+Overlooking Lough Atalia, the 5 star Galway hotel offers luxury, convenience, award-winning cuisine and spa, plus complimentary parking and wi-fi.

 Let us take you on a tour of Galway ...

 IMAGINE....The birds are singing......the sun is rising........and the sky is brightening into the cool fresh blue of a crisp morning.
 After an early morning coffee at the g Counter, your day in Galway might start with a drive to Salthill and brisk walk of Salthill Promenade.
 Stretching 2km, the prom is a hive of activity no matter what the weather.
 Couples - new & old, friends, families, grandchildren and their pets all gravitate to the coastal walk.
 Some breathe in the fresh sea air, others enjoy the stunning view of The Burren (UNESCO site), talking at nineteen to the dozen swapping their week of stories in less than an hour but ALL 'kick the wall'.
 No-one really knows how this started but it’s a tradition that we all uphold and observant visitors join in.

 The Salthill Prom leads into The Claddagh, Galway's original fishing village and the home of a graceful bevy of swans.
 Feeding the swans is an enjoyable way to build up an appetite for and a great activity for families as there is an adjoining playground.
 The sound of 'higher higher' mingled with excited squeals of fun are all part of a good day in Galway.